Richard Leyton

 Richard Andrés Leyton Abrigo (born January 25, 1987) is a Chilean footballer, who plays goalkeeper for Deportes Copiapó.

 Club career

 He made his professional debut in 2006 in a game versus Deportes Puerto Montt.

 In 2010, he joined Santiago Morning.

 International career

 In the 2007 South American Youth Championship in Paraguay, Leyton started the first two games for Chile.
 Chile lost those two games by a combined scored of 5–2.
 Leyton was regulated to the bench and Cristopher Toselli took over in goal for the rest of the tournament and subsequently the 2007 FIFA U-20 World Cup in Canada.
 Leyton did not make the trip to Canada.

 Later, he represented Chile U23 at the 2008 Inter Continental Cup in Malaysia.

+Personal life

+At the same time Leyton has developed his football career, he has worked as a real estate agent and started a playground in Copiapó named Atacama Jump.